jaycodes2/Django-Internship-Assignment/README.md

-# FULL-STACK DJANGO API PLATFORM
+#  DJANGO API PLATFORM

-This is a powerful Django backend stack featuring:
+This is a  Django backend stack featuring:

 - Django REST Framework APIs (Public & Protected)
 - Token and Web-based Authentication